-- (1) Purpose.
-This zone is designed to encourage a suitable family life on medium size lots.
-More uses are allowed as a matter of right throughout the zone than in the larger lot size zones. - (2) Principal permitted uses. - (a) Single-family detached dwellings. - (b) Public, parochial and private schools and colleges offering courses of general instruction when located on sites of at least five acres, and including convents, monasteries, dormitories, and other related living structures when located on the same site as the school or college. - (c) Churches, synagogues, chapels and similar places of religious worship and instruction of a quiet nature when located in a substantial structure and on a site of at least two acres. - (d) Utility substations necessary to the functioning of the utility, but not including general business offices, maintenance facilities and other general system facilities, when located according to the yard space rules set forth in this section for dwellings and having a landscaped or masonry barrier on all sides.
-Buildings shall conform to all space limits of this zone and shall be of such exterior design as to harmonize with nearby properties. - (e) Public and quasi-public buildings for cultural use.
+- A. Purpose.
+This zone is designed to provide suitable family life for one- and two-family dwelling areas on lots of moderate size. - B. Principal permitted uses. - 1.
+Residential buildings containing not more than two dwelling units. - Public, parochial and private schools and colleges offering courses of general instruction, and children's homes, any and each of which shall be located on sites of at least three acres, and including convents, monasteries, dormitories and other related living structures when located on the same site as the school or college. - 3.
+Churches, synagogues, chapels and similar places of religious worship and instruction of a quiet nature when located in a permanent structure. - 4.
+Utility substations necessary to the functioning of the utility, but not including general business offices, maintenance facilities and other general system facilities, when located according to the yard space rules set forth in this section for dwellings and having a landscaped or masonry barrier on all sides.
+Buildings shall conform to all space limits of this zone and shall be of such exterior design as to harmonize with nearby properties.